 Provide the City of Merced with a continuous supply of clean and safe drinking water, while promoting the conservation of water and energy.

 Monitor the drinking water system through a comprehensive sampling, testing, and reporting program to meet Federal, State, and Local regulatory requirements for contaminant levels and disinfection byproduct requirements.

 Complete full conversion to cloud based meter reading.

 Replace approximately 25 low-flow, dry-barrel fire hydrants with high-flow, wet-barrel hydrants.

 Improve the City’s cross-connection control program.
 Utilize a new position called Cross Connection Control Specialist to act as program administrator.

-* Continue to explore the feasibility of implementing new procedures and technologies to enhance the efficiency and productivity of the Division while providing the highest level of customer service.
+Explore the feasibility of implementing new procedures and technologies to enhance the efficiency and productivity of the division, while providing the highest level of customer service and water system security.

 Promote and enforce State mandated water conservation measures through projects, public education, notifications, and water metering advantages.

 Collaborate with members of the Merced Area Groundwater Pool Interests (MAGPI) and Integrated Regional Water Management Plan (IRWMP) to prepare and facilitate compliance with the Sustainable Groundwater Management Act (SGMA).